QuadNL/UnattendedAutoPilotAppRegistration/README.md

 # UnattendedAutoPilotAppRegistration
-Easy deployment of Microsoft AutoPilot device registration with an app
+Easy deployment of Microsoft AutoPilot device registration with an Entra registered app

 .SYNOPSIS